Trump: Virus shows he was ‘right’ as he highlights supplier

 Trump, on Monday, weighed in on the intensifying political fight Monday, tweeting: “The great people of Pennsylvania want their freedom now, and they are fully aware of what that entails.”

 Hours later, Wolf threatened to punish a growing number of counties that had vowed to let many businesses reopen illegally against his orders.
-The Republican National Committee accused Wolf of being on a “power trip.”

 Associated Press writers Zeke Miller in Washington, Marc Levy in Harrisburg, Pa. and Jonathan Lemire in New York contributed to this report.